drand/drand-client/README.md

 Provides a shortcut for creating a set of HTTP clients for a set of URLs.

+## Publishing

+This repo automatically publishes to npmjs.com as [drand-client](https://www.npmjs.com/package/drand-client) if changes hit the master branch with an updated version number.

 ## Contribute

 Feel free to dive in!
 [Open an issue](https://github.com/drand/drand-client/issues/new) or submit PRs.